Multi-model Canvas

 Renoise produces clips of 4–15 seconds via Seedance 2.0 or Kling 3.0 Omni.
 For longer-form content, Canvas Timeline lets you stitch multiple clips together with cuts and transitions.

-No. Renoise video models output 720p or 1080p.
-The 4K resolution tier applies to the image models — Nano Banana 2, Nano Banana Pro, and GPT Image 2.
+Renoise video models output 720p or 1080p.
+OpenAI's Videos API tops out at the same range — 720p on sora-2 and 1080p (1920x1080 or 1080x1920) on sora-2-pro.
+Renoise's 4K tier applies only to the image models — Nano Banana 2, Nano Banana Pro, and GPT Image 2 — not to video.
 If 4K video is a hard requirement, factor that into your evaluation.

 Yes — Renoise ships official plugins for Claude Code, Codex, and OpenClaw.
 There's also a public MCP manifest at /.well-known/mcp/manifest.json.
 You chat in natural language; the plugin handles prompt construction and result polling.